FIMMWAVE

 Waveguides with gradient profiles.

-Metallic structures, plasmons modes.
+Metallic structures, surface plasmon modes.

 See also the Mode Solver Features Table for comparison with other solvers.